 In some cases, you can treat foot and ankle problems with heat, ice, or a change in footwear.
 Other times, you need expert care from a trusted podiatrist.
 Our doctors and podiatrists can provide an accurate diagnosis and a detailed treatment plan to restore function and health to your feet.
 If you think you have one or more foot deformities, visit our trusted team of podiatrists in Newtown, PA.

 At Newtown Foot and Ankle Specialists, we offer high-quality podiatry treatment options for various foot deformities.
-We work with children, teens, and adult patients to improve your foot and ankle health in Bucks County.
-Our team will work with you to help you get the care you need.
+We work with children, teens, and adult patients to improve foot and ankle health in Bucks County.
+Our team will help you get the care you need.

 Common Types of Foot Deformities in Newtown, PA

 Some foot problems can improve without treatment.
-Babies can be born with foot deformities that correct themselves.
-But in many cases, you must receive treatment for your foot deformity.
+For example, in some cases, babies are born with foot deformities that correct themselves.
+But, in many cases, you need treatment for your foot deformity.

 Our team at Newtown Foot and Ankle Specialists offers a range of treatment options for various types of foot deformities.
 We take the time to listen to your concerns and evaluate the affected area.
 Then, based on your needs, we will build a treatment plan.